zaoyang/30-days-of-vue/day-08/day-08.md

 The first time the `reverseMessage` property is computed, its value is cached.
 With every other call to render the value of `reverseMessage`, the `message` property hasn’t changed, so the cached result is simply returned without running the **computed** function again.

-If we repeated a similar example but instead called **methods** multiple times in the template, the `console.log()` message will be run every single time the method is declared:
+If we repeat a similar example but instead call **methods** multiple times in the template, the `console.log()` message will be run every single time the method is declared:

 ![](./public/assets/multiple-methods.png)